cejuliano/hydra_single_cell/README.md

 ## Introduction

-This repository contains the code and analyses associated with a single-cell RNAseq analysis of homeostatic Hydra.
-This work is presented in the following bioarxiv preprint:
+This repository contains the code and analyses associated with a single-cell RNAseq study of homeostatic Hydra presented in the following manuscript:

->Siebert S, Farrell JA, Cazet J, Abeykoon Y, Primack AS, Schnitzler CE, Juliano CE (2018) Stem cell differentiation trajectories in Hydra resolved at single cell resolution. [https://doi.org/10.1101/460154](https://www.biorxiv.org/content/early/2018/11/03/460154)
+>Siebert S, Farrell JA, Cazet JF, Abeykoon Y, Primack AS, Schnitzler CE, Juliano CE (2019) Stem cell differentiation trajectories in Hydra resolved at single-cell resolution.
+Science 365, eaav9314. [https://doi.org/10.1126/science.aav9314](https://doi.org/10.1126/science.aav9314)

+This work was initially presented in the following bioRxiv preprint: [https://doi.org/10.1101/460154](https://www.biorxiv.org/content/early/2018/11/03/460154)

+The preprint analysis is available as release “Preprint v1” posted on November 3, 2018.

 ![Figure 1](https://raw.githubusercontent.com/cejuliano/hydra_single_cell/master/SA_figures/Hydra_single_cell.jpg)

 The repository includes a number of files needed to recreate these analyses.
 UMI count matrices (for transcriptome and genome mapped Drop-seq reads) and isoform level expression estimates for epithelium specific gene expression can be downloaded at the GEO repository; accession GSE121617.

-The transcriptome and the genome can be accessed, searched via blast and downloaded at https://research.nhgri.nih.gov/hydra/.
+The transcriptome and the genome can be accessed, searched via blast and downloaded at https://research.nhgri.nih.gov/hydra/sequenceserver/.
+It is also available as Transcriptome Shotgun Assembly project: GHHG00000000, version, GHHG01000000.

 ATAC-seq data are available as tracks at https://research.nhgri.nih.gov/hydra/.